When can I enrol?

 You can enrol from any computer with internet access either on or off campus.
 Available facilities on campus include Faculty and School computer labs, Hub Central, and Barr Smith Library.
 Enter an 'a' before your id number e.g. a1234567 to access online services.

 Most academic programs offer enrolment advice to familiarise you with the structure of your degree and the choice of courses available.
 Faculties will provide advice online at their website, and may also offer a face-to-face enrolment session.
 You are strongly encouraged to view and attend advice relevant to your program.

-Students who receive an offer from SATAC should check their Faculty's website for information.
+Students who receive an offer from SATAC or International Application System should check their Faculty's website for information.
 If an enrolment advice session is offered, you can view the Campus map to check locations of advice sessions at campuses and maps.

 Note: If you received a late offer, please check your Faculty and Schools website for advice.